yuanyuanli66/yuanyuanli66.github.io/w3/y14/sitemap/README.md

 ## Research projects
 1. Method for analyzing genome-wide protein binding patterns from ChIP-seq data

-A protein may bind to its target DNA sites constitutively, i.e., regardless of cell type.
-Intuitively, constitutive binding sites should be biologically functional.
-Knowing the locations of all constitutive sites for a protein of interest is prerequisite for understanding these sites’ functional relevance.
-Robust and efficient computational methods for identifying constitutive binding sites are lacking, however.
-Li and her colleagues propose a method, T-KDE, to identify the locations of constitutive binding sites.
-T-KDE, which combines a binary range tree with a kernel density estimator, is applied to ChIP-seq data from multiple cell lines.
-Besides constitutive binding sites for a given TF, T-KDE can identify genomic "hot spots" where several different proteins bind and, conversely, cell-specific sites bound by a given protein.
+    * Proposed and implemented T-KDE toolbox, to identify the locations of constitutive protein binding sites using ChIP-seq data.
+    * T-KDE, which combines a binary range tree with a kernel density estimator (KDE) to quickly identify constitutive protein binding sites from multiple cell lines.
+    * T-KDE can also identify genomic "hot spots" where several different proteins bind and, conversely, cell-specific sites from multiple cell lines.

 2. Nearest neighbor imputation in wireless sensor networks